ryangooch/sound-realty/README.md

 # sound-realty
-Deployable ML model with Flask and Docker
+Deployable ML model with Flask and Docker, based on housing data.